 The Friends of the West Highland Lines promote development of the train services through the West Highlands.
 We want high quality trains, more frequent services, through tickets and reliable connections with ferries and local buses.
 Better transport for local people and visitors will increase accessibility and benefit the economy of the Highlands.

-The Friends publish a magazine, West Highland News Plus, three times per year containing the latest news, photographs and historical articles covering the WEST HIGHLAND LINES, plus the SCOTRAIL NETWORK, and ON THE WATERFRONT ferry news.
+The Friends publish a magazine, West Highland News Plus, three times per year containing the latest news, photographs and historical articles covering the WEST HIGHLAND LINES, the SCOTRAIL NETWORK, and ON THE WATERFRONT ferry news.
 This is free to members of the Society.
 Members can also attend our AGM which is normally held in the spring at locations on the West Highland Lines.
-The range of guest speakers over the years have given interesting insights into the operation and organisation of rail transport through the rugged countryside of the West Highlands.
-See the News Section for the latest information.
+The range of guest speakers over the years has given interesting insights into the operation and organisation of rail transport through the rugged countryside of the West Highlands.

 Residents within the West Highlands, served by the Lines, are well represented on the Society’s managing committee and among the membership.
 However members come from all over the UK and abroad and anyone who appreciates the unique scenery and heritage of the Lines is encouraged to join.
 The larger our membership the more we can influence investment in improvements and an even better passenger experience.